blewis1014/Twitter-Disinformation/README.md

 *Make MemGator usage EC.
 Did tell a student that we wouldn't be using it again.
 Come up with some other analysis to do, include more domains or another dataset?*

+*Or have them create a chart similar to hers with a collection of tweets?*

 *10 points*

 ## Data Sources: